DataDog/documentation/content/en/continuous_integration/setup_tests/swift.md

 ### Running tests

-After installation, you can run your tests as you normally do, for example using the `xcodebuild test` command.
-Tests, network requests, and application logs will be instrumented automatically.
-You can pass your environment variables when running your tests in the CI, e.g:
+After installation, run your tests as you normally do, for example using the `xcodebuild test` command.
+Tests, network requests, and application logs are instrumented automatically.
+Pass your environment variables when running your tests in the CI, for example:

 {{< code-block lang="bash" >}}
 DD_TEST_RUNNER=1 DD_ENV=ci xcodebuild \